Image:Shadowplay by barnabywasson

 Guidelines for listening to children read (PDF): These guidelines have been written from the child's perspective, by Teacher-Librarian Barbara Braxton.
-(Used with permission)
+(Used with permission).

 Home-school partnerships (on TKI): Literacy modules: TKI hosts Home-School Partnerships content for schools.
 The Literacy modules are designed as workshops for primary schools wanting to focus on some aspect of literacy with parents and teachers.
-The range of workshops includes reading to and with children at home, from junior to senior primary.

 The Supporting your child's learning section on the Ministry of Education website is a good resource to direct parents to.
 Includes tips on how families can get involved in their child's reading, writing and mathematics in years 1-8 at school.

 The National Literacy Trust (UK) provides information to families about reading.
 Includes a range of toolkits in their Reading Connects range, for children ranging from preschoolers to secondary.
 These are provided online as PDFs in full colour.